-Exam Date is the date for the first available exam after the students completed the program.
+- "First Available Exam Date" is the date for the first available exam after a student completed a program.

-Passage Rate is calculated by dividing the number of students who pass the exam by the number of graduates who take the reported licensing exam.
+- "Passage Rate" is calculated by dividing the number of graduates who passed the exam by the number of graduates who took the reported licensing exam.